Galaxy rotation curve

+The rotation curve of spiral galaxy UGC 11455.
+The observed rotation is shown as datapoints.
+The expected rotation from normal matter is shown using lines.
+The difference can be explained by the presence of dark matter.

 Left: A simulated galaxy without dark matter.
 Right: Galaxy with a flat rotation curve that would be expected with dark matter.

 The rotation curve of a disc galaxy (also called a velocity curve) is a plot of the orbital speeds of visible stars or gas in that galaxy versus their radial distance from that galaxy's centre.
 It is typically rendered graphically as a plot, and the data observed from each side of a spiral galaxy are generally asymmetric, so that data from each side are averaged to create the curve.
-A significant discrepancy exists between the experimental curves observed, and a curve derived by applying gravity theory to the matter observed in a galaxy.
-Theories involving dark matter are the main postulated solutions to account for the variance.
+The experimental curves observed are at significant variance with gravitational theory applied to the matter observed in a galaxy.
+Theories involving unobservable dark matter are the main postulated explanation of this discrepancy.

-The rotational/orbital speeds of galaxies/stars do not follow the rules found in other orbital systems such as stars/planets and planets/moons that have most of their mass at the centre.
+Considering their mass distributions, the rotational/orbital speeds of galaxies/stars would not be expected to follow rules such as Kepler's third law applying to smaller orbital systems such as stars/planets and planets/moons with most mass at the centre.
 Stars revolve around their galaxy's centre at equal or increasing speed over a large range of distances.
-In contrast, the orbital velocities of planets in planetary systems and moons orbiting planets decline with distance according to Kepler's third law.
-This reflects the mass distributions within those systems.
-The mass estimations for galaxies based on the light they emit are far too low to explain the velocity observations.
+Even considering this, however, the mass estimations for galaxies based on the light they emit are far too low to explain the velocity observations.

-The galaxy rotation problem is the discrepancy between observed galaxy rotation curves and the theoretical prediction, assuming a centrally dominated mass associated with the observed luminous material.
-When mass profiles of galaxies are calculated from the distribution of stars in spirals and mass-to-light ratios in the stellar disks, they do not match with the masses derived from the observed rotation curves and the law of gravity.
-A solution to this conundrum is to hypothesize the existence of dark matter and to assume its distribution from the galaxy's center out to its halo.
-Thus the discrepancy between the two curves can be accounted for by adding a dark matter halo surrounding the galaxy.

-Though dark matter is by far the most accepted explanation of the rotation problem, other proposals have been offered with varying degrees of success.
-Of the possible alternatives, one of the most notable is modified Newtonian dynamics (MOND), which involves modifying the laws of gravity.
+Though dark matter is by far the most accepted explanation of the rotation problem, other theories have been proposed.
+One of the most notable is modified Newtonian dynamics (MOND), which involves alternative laws of gravitation.